dinahagar/Admin-Panel/README.md

 ## Project Name: Admin Panel

 ## Overview
-    Admin Panel is a web application designed to streamline the management of products and categories for online retail environments.
+    The Admin Panel is a web application designed to streamline the management of products and categories for online retail environments.
 It provides a user-friendly interface for administrators to efficiently handle product listings and categories, while offering end-users a seamless experience for browsing and searching products.

 ## Installation
 1. Clone the repository: https://github.com/dinahagar/Admin-Panel.git